-Project update-

 Veolia is committed to keeping the community informed and engaged throughout the ARC project's planning and approval process.
 To stay up to date with the project, sign up to our mailing list.

-Online webinars to provide an overview of the proposed amendment.
+Online webinars where we will share an overview of the proposed amendment.

 If you look at the waste hierarchy diagram below, you can see that after first avoiding waste, reusing it and then recycling it, the recovery of energy should be utilised as the preferred treatment option.
 Landfill is the least preferred waste management option because landfilling doesn't allow recovery of the material disposed of.
 Reducing landfill waste reduces methane, a greenhouse gas that is 25 times more impactful on the environment that carbon dioxide.